'Velma' divides critics as "awkward" show compared to 'Harley Quinn'

 Velma season one has divided critics as the Scooby-Doo offshoot prepares to make its debut on HBO Max.

-Velma has been helmed by co-creators Charlie Grandy and Mindy Kaling.
-Kaling stars as the titular sleuth, while Constance Wu and Ming-Na Wen also star in the adult animated series.
+Velma has been helmed by creator Charlie Grandy and stars Mindy Kaling as the titular sleuth.
+Meanwhile, Constance Wu and Ming-Na Wen also star in the adult animated series.
 The show aims to tell the origin story of Velma Dinkley, the brains of the Scooby-Doo Mystery Inc. gang.

 The animated prequel is aimed at a mature audience, but early reviews of the show’s first run show a stark divide in reception.
 Some have hailed the animated series as comedy success.
 Other reviews have been wholly negative.